-When folks looking for a divorce lawyer search a transactional keyword they’ll generally see the map pack first.
+When folks looking for a divorce lawyer search a transactional keyword, they’ll generally see the map pack first.
 Just below that, they’ll see traditional Google organic results.
-Here’s a example of our client ranking in Google’s traditional organic results for a relevant transactional keyword:
+Here’s an example of our client ranking in Google’s traditional organic results for a relevant transactional keyword:

 Even though these results appear below the map-pack of results, we know that people often still scroll to and click these results, and so it remains valuable real estate for divorce law firms.

 4. You Bring in Tons of Relevant Traffic for Informational Keywords by Nailing Content Marketing

 Whereas transactional keywords tend to be the most sought-after because of the nature of the intent of those who search them (to hire a divorce lawyer), informational keywords often fly under the radar because the intent of the searcher isn’t quite as clear.